 This segment introduces the overall series, briefly summarizes key features of the transatlantic slave trade, and explains how racial slavery and laws restricting the rights of African-descended people took shape in 17th-century Virginia.
 Similar processes were at work in other colonies.
 The segment concludes with a brief overview of the demographics of the English colonies in North America in the mid-18th century.

 Segment 2: Creating a “story of race” to justify slavery in the land of the free

-After examining the racial ideas of Thomas Jefferson, this segment demonstrates how white Americans used laws; pseudo-scientific speculation; the Christian Bible; and popular culture to construct a narrative in which African-descended people were caricatured as inferior in intellect, morality, work ethic, and ability to act responsibly as free citizens.
+After examining the racial ideas of Thomas Jefferson, this segment demonstrates how white Americans used laws, pseudo-scientific speculation, the Christian Bible, and popular culture to construct a narrative in which African-descended people were caricatured as inferior in intellect, morality, work ethic, and the ability to act responsibly as free citizens.
 The stereotypes constructed in this era were used to justify slavery and have continued to restrict African Americans’ opportunities in American society for generations.